vaughan189/angular-learning/README.md

 # angular-learning
-List of all the apps crearted during my learning of Angular Framework.
+List of all the apps created during my learning of Angular Framework.